 The damages you suffered can generally be compensated by a sum of money paid by the person who caused the harm.
 The purpose is to compensate you for the negative consequences you’ve suffered, not to enrich you.

-You can receive compensation for damages, even if it’s difficult to put a price on them (for example, no longer being able to play certain sports, change to your physical appearance because of an injury, or pain caused by the injury).
+You can receive compensation for damages, even if it’s difficult to put a price on them (for example, no longer being able to play certain sports, a change to your physical appearance because of an injury, or pain caused by the injury).

 You can also receive compensation for future damages.
 For example, you can be compensated for loss of future salary because your injuries will prevent you from working.